 Applicability

-OAR 340-208-0100 through 340-208-0110 apply in all areas of the state.
+OAR 340-208-0100 through 340-208-0110 apply in all areas of the state to air contaminant sources except for sources of fugitive emissions.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]